PI26-Git/MasterlockBreaker/README.md

 How to use:

-1. Make sure you have the latest version of python installed.
-(Intructions: https://realpython.com/installing-python/)
+1. Make sure you have the latest version of python installed. ({Intructions](https://realpython.com/installing-python/))
 2. Download the .zip file and extratct it.
 3. Open the extracted folder.
 4. Double-click the .py file.